ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 ## Features

-This section describes how the client and the server interact for each key feature.
+This section describes the features of the events system: how client and server interacts to create .
 Detailed field-level specifications are provided in the [API & WebSocket Protocol Reference](#api--websocket-protocol-reference) section.

 ### Chat